-Combat Team Tactics (CTT) is a three (optional four) day class designed to teach you tactical combat rifle and movement skills from individual up to pairs and team level.
+Combat Team Tactics (CTT) is a three day class designed to teach you tactical combat rifle and team skills from individual up to pairs and team level.
 This includes team ‘break contact’ drills and offensive flanking battle drills.
 Returning students are welcome and usually gain much from attending several of these classes.

 You are highly encouraged to maximize the depth of your training experience by attending the optional Rifle Skills class the day prior to CTT ($200) thus making this a 4 day training event.
 Feedback on the benefit of the Rifle Skills pre-class to the overall student training experience has been excellent.
 This class facilitates an excellent training progression.

 The CTT classes are priced at $675 per person for the 3 days ($875 including Rifle Skills / 4 days).
 Maximum capacity is 12.
 Groups are welcome.

 CTT is a prerequisite for Combat Patrol (CP).